Fishing In Tennessee

 The federal aid money is generated by an excise tax paid by anglers on various kinds of fishing equipment and taxes collected on marine fuel.
 The money is administered by the U.S. Fish and Wildlife Service and can be spent only under their guidelines.

-Currently, the TWRA projects funded by federal aid include:
+Current TWRA projects funded by federal aid:

 • operation of fish hatcheries